-Here in The Great Waterway, there are more than fifty galleries (way more when you include artist studios) featuring everything from native stone sculptures to contemporary abstract paintings; chances are you’ll find the right brain food in at least one of them.
-Here are a few of my picks per region to help with the search.
+Here in South Eastern Ontario, there are more than fifty galleries (way more when you include artist studios) featuring everything from native stone sculptures to contemporary abstract paintings; chances are you’ll find the right brain food in at least one of them.
+Here are a few picks per region to help with the search.

 Bay of Quinte